somethingnew-co/prismic/README.md

   - `*` from `@stnew/prismic`
   - `*` from `@stnew/prismic-react`
 - [@stnew/prismic-types] - TypesScript types for Prisimic data
+- [@stnew/prismic-apollo-link] - An ApolloLink to connect to Prismic's GraphQL API

 The core package is `@stnew/prismic`: